The New Moon In Taurus Is Here — Set Your Intentions

-Cosmic beings, the new moon in Taurus occurs on May 7 at 11:22 p.m.
-ET.
+Cosmic beings, the new moon in Taurus occurs on May 8 at 1:22 p.m.
+AEDT.
 This is the first new moon of spring, coming after the total solar eclipse on April 8.
 This is a point where we can set intentions and manifest the dreams that will lead us towards the future.

 The stellium of planets is in the zodiac sign Taurus.
 A stellium is where three or more planets are clustered together in a sign.
 In this case, those planets are the Sun, the Moon, Jupiter, and Uranus.
 This collection will bring contrasting energies.
 On one hand, we’ll feel encouragement from the universe to move toward our heart’s desire and to assist humanity.
 On the other, we might feel stuck.
 Stelliums can make us more rigid and stubborn in our views and it’s possible we will struggle to embrace the new.
 Fortunately, the presence of Uranus will allow us to adopt a fresh perspective and bring exciting views to our lives.